-Tell participants that they need to practice the skills they have learned in session one and two in their clinics

-• Recap skills discussed
+- Recap the session goals and how they were achieved You need to practice the skills you have learned in session one and two in your clinical practice - · Recap skills discussed

-Ask what skill each participant is going to practice before the next session.
+Question: What skill each participant is going to practice before the next session.
 P-R-Y and ICE using Questioning (open and closed ended), active listening, showing empathy and summarizing.